Ex-boyfriend guilty on all four counts in murder of Madeline Kingsbury of Winona

 The last time Kingsbury was seen alive was March 31, 2023.
 She and Fravel dropped off their kids at a Winona day care.
 Kingsbury was set to go to work at Mayo Clinic in Rochester that day but never made it.

 Fravel was seen driving Kingsbury’s minivan down Hwy.
-43 later Friday morning.
+43 later that morning.
 He told police he was dropping items off at his parents’ house in Mabel, where he planned to move that weekend, but turned around after he saw items in the back that he wanted to put in a storage unit across from his and Kingsbury’s house in Winona.

 Video camera footage shows Fravel driving Kingsbury’s van along the highway but doesn’t account for him for about 45 minutes after he passed through Choice Township.

-Prosecutors allege the sheet and towel found with Kingsbury came from her and Fravel’s home.
+Prosecutors alleged the sheet and towel found with Kingsbury came from her and Fravel’s home.
 Fravel’s lawyers point out DNA evidence was inconclusive (though the towel hit matches on Fravel and Kingsbury).
 Bauer also took issue with how evidence was taken and stored, accusing law enforcement of shoddy work after a BCA agent at one point found evidence in bags with water on top of them.

-Kingsbury was 26 when she died, leaving behind at the time a 5-year-old and 2-year-old who live with her parents.
-A custody battle between them and Fravel was paused pending the outcome of the trial.
+Kingsbury was 26 when she died, leaving behind two children, then 5 and 2, who now live with her parents.
+A custody battle between them and Fravel was paused pending the outcome of the trial, which was moved out of Winona County because of media coverage and community awareness of the case.

 about the writer